fayyadreza/Email-Client-and-Email-Server/README.md

-# ICSCulminating2018
-Culminating Assignment for ICS3U and ICS4U || all files

-Created a locally hosted Email Client to be run with Email Server.
-Programmed on Java RTP
+Locally hosted Email Client to be run with the corresponding Email Server Programmed on Java RTP